Russia: Navalny jailed over mass protests

 Navalny struck a defiant note at the court hearing, suggesting that Medvedev be called as a witness to explain why so many people protested.

-While waiting for the case to commence, Navalny tweeted a selfie from court with the words: "Hello everyone from Tver Court.
+While waiting for the case to commence, he tweeted a selfie from court with the words: "Hello everyone from Tver Court.
 The time will come when we will judge them (but honestly)."

 According to Tass, Navalny said in court that he was the organizer of the rally in Moscow, but that it was lawful and consistent with a decision by Russia's Constitutional Court.

-However, the Kremlin condemned the "illegal" protests Monday and claimed children were offered money in case they were arrested.
+The Kremlin condemned the "illegal" protests Monday and claimed children were offered money in case they were arrested.

 At a news conference, Kremlin spokesman Dmitry Peskov told reporters: "There is information that underage participants of the demonstration in Moscow were offered money if they were detained.
 There is some evidence, if law enforcement considers it necessary, some of the evidence will be released to the public."